 (see below for more details on functions in OCaml)

 int is the same in Dark and OCaml, same syntax, same meaning.
-While Dark
+Note that

-float is the same in Dark and OCaml, both of them are 64-bit floating point
+float is the same in Dark, ReScript, and F#, both of them are 64-bit

-In OCaml, there are special operators to work on floats:
+Like in Dark, there are special operators to work on floats in ReScript.